KeyAuth/KeyAuth-CPP-Example/README.md

 If you get an *The object or library file '' was created by a different version of the compiler* error, replace the library_x64.lib with this one https://cdn.keyauth.win/library_x64.lib

+**For other issues, join Discord server https://keyauth.win/discord and look at the select menu for C++ common issues inside the message in the #faq-common-issues channel**

 **Security practices**

 * Utilize obfuscation provided by companies such as VMProtect or Themida (utilize their SDKs too for greater protection)